FAQ

 Q. I want to Acknowledge Country but I don’t know whose country our celebration is taking place on?

-That’s okay.
-I will do the research to find out what mob’s land you are celebrating your wedding on to make sure we Acknowledge the respectfully acknowledge the right Indigenous group’s ownership and custodianship.
+I will do the research to find out what mob’s land you are celebrating your wedding on, to make sure we respectfully acknowledge the right Indigenous group’s ownership and custodianship.

 Q. Can I have a Welcome to Country at my wedding?